hyoo-ru/mam_mol/readme.md

 Details: [$mol_prop](prop), [$mol_atom](atom).

 ## Debugging

-$mol pays special attention while implementation process to debugging possibilities and researching of code working process.
-For example for handling exceptions nowhere is used intercepting them with forwarding (`try-catch-throw`), because it masks a real places where exceptions were arisen, it complicates debugging.
+A special attention is payed while developing $mol to debugging possibilities and researching of code's working process.
+For example for handling exceptions nowhere is used intercepting them with forwarding (`try-catch-throw`), because it masks the true place where exceptions were arisen, it complicates debugging.

-For any DOM-element automatically forming a people friendly indicator like `$mol_app_todomvc.root(0).taskRow(0).titler()`, which is valid javascript code, that could be executed in console, if it's got a link to a component, whom this component is corresponds to.
-Unfolding a content of a component you'd see names and properties its fields like:
+For every DOM-element is formed a people friendly `id` automatically like `$mol_app_todomvc.root(0).taskRow(0).titler()`, which is valid javascript code, this one could be executed at a console, received a link to the component, whom the component is corresponds to.
+Unfolding the content of the component you'd see names and values its fields like:

 ```
 $mol_app_todomvc